An Algorithm for Learning Smaller Representations of Models With Scarce Data: Related Work

-The third component of Agora--the $\tau$-function--can be seen as a general-purpose injector of noisy data.
-The idea of inducing perturbations in the data, or data augmentation, is comparatively new when applied to deep learning \cite{lin2013network}.
-This is a wide field of research, mainly due to the fact that it is known that perturbations improve a model's generalizability, up to a point \cite{Graham}.
-When facing a task with a small corpus, another technique commonly employed is the use of generative models to create synthetic data \cite{alex2017learning,zhang2019adversarial,ho2019pba}.
-On the other hand, generating synthetic data is not always a reliable stratagem--otherwise, the generating model would have perfect accuracy on the task and there would be no need to train a second model.
-Theoretical research around the effectiveness of this work was done by \newcite{KernelData} by framing it as a kernel method, and \newcite{wu2020generalization} studied its generalizability with respect to linear transforms.
-See \newcite{OliverEtAL} for an overview of both data augmentation and knowledge distillation, and how they fit on the wider field of semi-supervised learning.
-As mentioned earlier, these techniques often focus on the training set without consideration as to whether they properly belong to the support of the underlying probability distribution.
-In general, this implies that algorithms for synthetic data generation are task-dependent, unlike Agora.
-We circumvent the issue of reliability and potential overfitting with respect to the underlying probability distribution by providing tight bounds for which the correctness of Agora holds, with implications towards generalizability.
+Perturbing the dataset is a common approach when applied to deep learning \cite{lin2013network}, and it is known that this technique is able to improve generalizability \cite{Graham}.
+When facing a task with scarce data, another commonly employed technique is the use of generative models to create synthetic data \cite{ho2019pba,alex2017learning,zhang2019adversarial}.
+This is not always a reliable strategy: theoretical research around the effectiveness of these approaches can be found in Dao et al. \newcite{KernelData} and Wu et al. \newcite{wu2020generalization}, but focused on specific datasets and approaches, while ours is agnostic to the phenomenon.
+See Oliver et al. \newcite{OliverEtAL} for an overview of both data augmentation and knowledge distillation, and how they fit on the wider field of semi-supervised learning.
+These techniques often focus on the training set without consideration as to whether they belong to the support of the underlying probability distribution, which implies that most algorithms for synthetic data generation are task-dependent, unlike our work.
+Recent techniques for model training have relied on a LLM to generate task-related data.
+Although it is not without its drawbacks (e.g., perpetuating biases \cite{NEURIPS2023_ae9500c4,YangEtAl}), it has proven successful for the creation of both specialized and generalized models, such as Phi-1 \cite{phi1} or Alpaca \cite{alpaca}.
+See Yu et al. \cite{NEURIPS2023_ae9500c4} and Yang et al. \cite{YangEtAl} for current surveys of this subject.